The goal of this course is to get people with a primary job function outside the field of statistics and analytics started with Machine Learning (ML).

 hosted in Microsoft Azure to convert these sources into an easier to analyze format (mostly json documents).
 In this chapter we will give an overview of the different

-cognitive services, where we will introduce the vision, speech, language, web search, and decision APIs.
-Some of these services are ready-made, whearas others are customizable.
+cognitive services.
+Some of these are ready-made, whearas others are customizable.

 for data scientists, as well as data citizens.
 One of the tools that may be especially useful for citizen data scientists is